-ITEM 2: RATIFY THE AUDIT COMMITTEE'S SELECTION OF DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL 2024
+ITEM 2: RATIFY THE AUDIT COMMITTEE'S SELECTION OF DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL 2025

 The Audit Committee is directly responsible for the appointment, compensation, oversight and retention of the Company's independent registered public accounting firm.
-The Board of Directors proposes that shareholders ratify the selection by the Audit Committee of Deloitte & Touche LLP ("Deloitte") to serve as the Company's independent registered public accounting firm for fiscal 2023.
-Deloitte has served as the Company's independent registered public accounting firm for fiscal 2023.
+The Board of Directors proposes that shareholders ratify the selection by the Audit Committee of Deloitte & Touche LLP ("Deloitte") to serve as the Company's independent registered public accounting firm for fiscal 2025.
 Deloitte has served as the Company's independent registered public accounting firm since 2002.
-In making its decision to reappoint Deloitte for fiscal 2024, the Audit Committee considered the qualifications, performance and independence of Deloitte and the audit engagement team (including a review and evaluation of the lead partner on the engagement), the quality of its discussions with Deloitte and the fees charged for the services provided.
+In making its decision to reappoint Deloitte for fiscal 2025, the Audit Committee considered the qualifications, performance and independence of Deloitte and the audit engagement team (including a review and evaluation of the lead partner on the engagement), the quality of its discussions with Deloitte and the fees charged for the services provided.